 Incorporate other veggies into the mix.
-Cucumbers, tomato, avocado, and black beans can change up the feel of your salsa!
+Cucumbers, tomatoes, avocados, and black beans can change the feel of your salsa!

 You can refrigerate for 2-3 days in an airtight container but be aware that mangoes will start to break down and get soft.

 - Select mangoes that are not too ripe.
-Cutting a ripe mango will result in a mushy texutre.
+Cutting a ripe mango will result in a mushy texture.
 Choose one with a slight give.

-- Chop everything exept for the mangoes super small.
-Nobody want a large chunk of red onion or jalapeno.
+- Chop everything except for the mangoes super small.
+Nobody wants a large chunk of red onion or jalapeno.
 The mangoes should be the star of the show!

 - In season during spring and summer.
-You can find them year around in California, but they are best consumer between May-September.
+You can find them year-round in California, but they are best between May-September.

 Frequently asked questions